ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 #### Save the Note

 When saving the note, the value should be dispatched with the ID.
-Here is the test:
+Here is the test.
+Place this right after the existing "dispatches the save action" test.

 ```TypeScript
       it('includes the ID if it set', async () => {